TopoChunker: Topology-Aware Agentic Document Chunking Framework: Experiments

 \subsection{Module-wise Ablation Study}

-We conduct an ablation study on the mixed-complexity corpus to isolate the contributions of the \textbf{Refiner Agent} (semantic quality) and the \textbf{Inspector Agent} (routing efficiency).
+We conduct an ablation study on the heterogeneous GovReport dataset to isolate the contributions of the \textbf{Refiner Agent} (semantic quality) and the \textbf{Inspector Agent} (routing efficiency).

-\subsubsection{Impact of the Refiner Agent}
+\subsubsection{Impact of the Refiner Agent.}

-As Table~\ref{tab:ablation} shows, extracting raw topology is insufficient for high-quality retrieval.
-Removing the Refiner (\textit{w/o Refiner}) leads to a 6.76-point degradation in Recall@3 and an 11.0\% decrease in generation accuracy.
-Without capacity auditing, oversized nodes suffer from vector dilution, and unresolved anaphora create ``semantic islands'' that introduce ambiguity to the generative LLM.
+While ablating the Refiner reduces token consumption to an optimal 0.85x, extracting raw topology alone proves insufficient for high-quality retrieval.
+This configuration (\textit{w/o Refiner}) precipitously degrades Recall@3 ($-6.76\%$) and generation accuracy ($-11.0\%$).
+Without capacity auditing and semantic enhancement, oversized nodes suffer from vector dilution, and unresolved anaphora degenerate into ``semantic islands,'' introducing fatal ambiguity to the downstream LLM.
+This confirms that the Refiner's token expenditure is a high-ROI necessity rather than a redundant overhead.

-\subsubsection{Impact of the Inspector Agent}
+\subsubsection{Impact of the Inspector Agent.}

-Replacing the dynamic Inspector with static routing pipelines highlights its role in balancing cost and performance.
-Lightweight static paths (\textbf{Topo-Static-P1/P2}) lower token costs (0.80x and 0.95x) but fail to adequately process complex layouts, decreasing Recall@3 to 77.80\% and 79.20\%.

-Conversely, forcing all documents through the VLM pipeline (\textbf{Topo-Static-P3}) yields high accuracy (82.85\% Recall@3) but incurs a substantial 1.88x token overhead.
-The full \textbf{TopoChunker} dynamically routes simple documents, achieving the highest overall accuracy (83.26\% Recall@3) while maintaining an average token cost of 1.26x.
-This represents a 32.9\% cost reduction over the forced VLM approach and a 23.5\% reduction over LumberChunker.